Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 {% asset_img storage-aci-file-share.png Azure file share for ACI %}

-Then when you deploy the app to ACI just map the volume mount path with same value as NMS's media root (eg. `/aci/media/`) and provide the credentials from previous step and it will just work.
+Then when you deploy the app to ACI just map the volume mount path with the same value as NMS's media root (eg. `/aci/media/`) and provide the credentials from the previous step and it will just work.

 ### Deployment using Azure CLI